Cherry Ghost: Invasion of Love and Herd Runners (2012–2014)

 Simon Aldred spent much of 2012 and 2013 recording his solo album Invasion of Love, released under the name Out Cold in September 2013.
 Aldred went into the project not wanting to make another guitar-driven album, instead turning towards synthesizers.
 In an interview with The Guardian, he said "The pattern of strumming a guitar felt really flat, I didn't want to make another miserable northern record...
 The last album, I was plucking quotes from Chekhov and film noir, so I wanted to give myself a little break.
 I could have easily made an acoustic troubadour-style album, and I had half that written, but it shouldn't be that easy...
 'Invasion' has a negative connotation, but the album is mostly about embracing relationships and love."

 Aldred and Cherry Ghost recorded their third and final studio album Herd Runners in Sheffield with Colin Elliot and Dan Austin.
 The album was released in May 2014 via Heavenly Recordings and PIAS Recordings.
 Herd Runners features musical contributions from Liam Gallagher / The Earlies keyboard player Christian Madden, Pedal Steel Guitar player Scott Poley and Saxophonist Nicky Madden.

+Post-Breakup (2015-present)

+While they split up in 2015, they briefly reformed in 2019 with "Blue Christmas", just a day before the election.
+The song itself is a social commentary on the election and how it takes advantage of the poor.

+In 2020, a live performance at the Trades Club in Hebden Bridge from 2015 was released.

+The band reformed again in 2022 for a one-off concert at the Trades Club.